 Although small and not that popular Kawasan is a good adventure.
-There is a small cave which we needed to swim under the fall to reach.
+There is a small cave which we needed to swim from under the fall to reach.
 And a tarzan swing sways from over the waterfall.

 The tarzan swing here is somewhat dangerous since half the way I was hanging over the rocks above the fall.
 But it was fun to swing back and forth until finally doing some weird stunt before letting go.

 Kawasan in no doubt a great place to consider while in Siquijor especially if you want a place with hardly no visitors.
 We were alone for over an hour.

 ⇨ We have visited this other fall while exploring Siquijor, Lugnason Falls.
 This waterfall dries out over certain time of the year.
 Check full details in our guide.

 Here’s a sneak peek of your adventure at Kawasan Falls!

 The guide showed us from where we could swim from under the water and under the rocks to emerge in the pool outside.
 Such a wonderful experience!

 The best area to stay in Siquijor is straightforward since there is just 1 main tourist area.
 San Juan is Siquijor’s main tourist town and where almost all tourist stay.
 Restaurants, beach front bars, a food night market and a range of resorts, guest houses and hostels line this popular area of Siquijor.

 San Juan is a 20 minute drive from Siquijor Pier and around 30 minutes from Larena Pier.
 Although you won’t be close to the ferries, you will be only a 30 minute drive to the best waterfalls in Siquijor and a short walk from thriving marine life at Tubod beach.